Michael18811380328/HelloBlog/personal/docs/note/log.md

 learn more of data structure.
 If I just use some basic components in my daily work, I won't get more new information of CS development.
 It is necessary for me to learn new method and new grammar(ES7).
 The latest React structure has some useful utils.
 React-Routers and React-Native are some of them.
 I need to learn them.

 We all know that if you didn't study every day, you would been last for a long distance.
 So just hurry up!
 Don't hesitate to learn new knowledge.
 We all know that it is totally diffcult for us to learn in such a short periods, but we need to learn for the future.
-Two years age, angular is hot in whole China, plenty of my friends use angular as their basic front-end structure.
+Two years age, angular is hot in whole China, plenty of my friends use angular as their basic frontend structure.
 Now, if you use angular, it is not a wise choice.

 3.Singles' day thoughts

 Today is Nov 11th, the traditional shopping days.
 Ten years age, shopping day was created by Alibaba.
 Ten years later, there are 100 billion yuan trades during just ten hours.
 But I never buy any goods, because I must learn new CS knowledge.
 During ten years development, the main trades have changed a lot.
 Much people use mobile Apps to buy goods thought internet.
 And basic desktop browsers are decrease.

-And I need to learn some mobile front-end methods.
+And I need to learn some mobile frontend methods.
 First, mobile app use lastest brower in Android or iphone, so we need't deal with old ie version.
 The new mobile screen and flex design are more important.
 Second, our mobile phone's hardwares are becoming more and more gaint.
 We can add some complex tecnology to increase clients thought.
 Third, 5G network will use in daily life.
 And we need to thought how to open web page sooner.
 And sending much data or async functions will use much.
 Using lazy-loading tec is also important.

 ### 2018.12